 Why does the site sometimes look “messy” after restoration work?

-Restoration can temporarily look disruptive — brush piles, cut stems, or blackened areas after burns are part of the ecological recovery process.
-Within one growing season, native plants often respond dramatically.
+Restoration can temporarily look disruptive—brush piles, cut stems, or blackened areas after burns are part of the ecological recovery process.
+Come back in the growing season after a burn and see a wonderful transformation.
+Within two years of our removal of woodland invasives you will see a dramatic response.